isbeorn/nina.docs/docs/sequencer/advanced/conditions.md

 **Sunrise**: The time when the sun gets above 6° of the horizon
 **Meridian**: When a target is set this will be the time the target will cross the meridian

+!!!note
+    As there is no day attached to the condition, the roll over for a new day happens at noon (similar to the altitude charts).
+This brings a few advantages to not loop unexpectedly when you are already past the specified time.
+    Examples:
+    Current time: 18:00h | Loop until time: 19:00h -> Loop for one hour
+    Current time: 20:00h | Loop until time: 19:00h -> Condition will be skipped
+    Current time: 02:00h | Loop until time: 03:00h -> Loop for one hour
+    Current time: 04:00h | Loop until time: 03:00h -> Condition will be skipped
+    Current time: 08:00h | Loop until time: 18:00h -> **Condition will be skipped** because the roll over at noon has not happened yet

 ### Loop While Altitude Above Horizon
 ![Loop While Altitude Above Horizon](../../images/sequencer/conditions/loopwhilehorizon2.png)
 This will loop the instruction set for as long as the specified target is above the horizon.
 When a [custom horizon](../../tabs/options/general.md) is set, the custom horizon will be considered as the altitude to be above of.
 When no custom horizon is set, 0° of altitude will be considered.
 Furthermore an altitude offset can be specified.